Interactive Investor

 ii gives you access to 40,000+ investments — UK and international stocks, ETFs, investment trusts, active funds, and bonds.
 It charges a fixed monthly fee regardless of portfolio size: £5.99/month (Core), £14.99/month (Plus), or £39.99/month (Premium).
 Trading costs £3.99 per order on top (£2.99 on Premium).
 The flat-fee structure means as your portfolio grows, your effective cost percentage falls — which is why ii is often compared to HL and AJ Bell rather than to InvestEngine.

-At £5.99/month (£71.88/year), ii’s Core plan becomes attractive compared to percentage-fee platforms like Hargreaves Lansdown (0.35% p.a.) — ii is cheaper above roughly £20,500 in portfolio value.
-But compared to InvestEngine at £0, ii is always more expensive.
+At £5.99/month (£71.88/year), ii’s Core plan becomes attractive compared to a percentage-fee fund platform like Hargreaves Lansdown, which charges 0.35% a year on funds with no cap — ii is cheaper above roughly £20,500 in portfolio value.
+For ETFs the window is narrower: HL caps its shares and ETF charge at £12.50 a month, so once ii’s £100,000 Core ceiling forces the move to Plus at £179.88 a year, HL’s £150 cap wins again.
+And compared to InvestEngine at £0, ii is always more expensive.
 The value proposition is access, not cost savings.

 Full fee comparison

-Interactive Investor restructured its pricing in February 2026, replacing the old Investor / Super Investor model with three new plans.
-Core is the entry point for most retail investors.
+Interactive Investor restructured its pricing on 1 February 2026, replacing its previous plan range with Core, Plus and Premium.
+New customers join on Core, which is the entry point for most retail investors.

 | Fee | ii Core | ii Plus | ii Premium | InvestEngine DIY |